ernestoperzz/VGA-Project-SOC/index.md

 categories: demo
 ---

-Welcome to my SOC project where I will walk through my FPGA VGA Driver project in this blog.
-I will document from the initial concept and design choices all the way to implementation, testing, final results and everything I learned during this project!
+Welcome to my SOC project where I will walk through my FPGA VGA Driver project.
+In this project, I will document from the initial concept and design choices all the way to implementation, testing, final results and everything I learned during this project!

 ## **Template VGA Design**
 ### **Project Set-Up**